If you are visiting Vietnam for the first time, you have to make a stop in Ho Chi Minh City if you love the big city life.

 6. Try Non Vietnamese Food

-We stuck to purely Vietnamese food during the rest of our trip.
-But since Ho Chi Minh is a more international city, we wanted to eat more non-Vietnamese food.
+I stuck to purely Vietnamese food during the rest of my trip.
+But since Ho Chi Minh is a more international city, I wanted to eat more non-Vietnamese food.
 Especially modern Thai!
-We had 3 meals of Thai food and it was delicious (check out TukTuk for the best paid thai you’ve ever had!)
-We also ate udon, sushi, and pizza twice!
+I had 3 meals of Thai food and it was delicious (check out TukTuk for the best paid thai you’ve ever had!)
+I also ate udon, sushi, and pizza twice!

 Where to Eat and Drink in Ho Chi Minh City